makise-homura/rumia/README.md

         * `../../templates.d/uptime_cmd.generic`: calling GNU `uptime` command
         through an SSH session to remote computer (using `ssh_cmd`'s output).
+        Also checks the correctness of remote clock; output of the command is colorized according to it: light gray if OK, yellow if clock skew is undetermined, red if it is more than 10 seconds.

         * `../../templates.d/uptime_cmd.windows`: calling Windows `uptime.exe`
         command through an SSH session to remote computer (using `ssh_cmd`'s output).
 You may download the corresponding `uptime.exe` binary [here](http://barnyard.syr.edu/~vefatica/#UPTIME).
 It is not the one
         made by Microsoft, since Microsoft's one doesn't work if being run by unprivileged user.
+Does not check the correctness of remote clock, output is uncolorized.

         * `../../templates.d/uptime_cmd.procfs`: using data from `/proc/uptime`
         file obtained through an SSH session to remote computer (using `ssh_cmd`'s output).
 Useful if you have BASH with enabled procfs on Windows, but don't have any suitable `uptime.exe`.
+Also checks the correctness of remote clock; output of the command is colorized according to it: light gray if OK, yellow if clock skew is undetermined, red if it is more than 10 seconds.

     * `cpuget_cmd`: Print a CPU utilization of remote computer.
 Return value does not matter.
 Should print exactly 6 characters, of which leading and